luckman212/screencapture-nag-remover/README.md

 macOS 15.1 [introduces a new method][5] for suppressing these alerts across the board.
 This requires an MDM profile (typically something provided by Jamf, Addigy, Mosyle etc).
 A manually generated profile can be installed without requiring the Mac to be MDM-joined.

 When run without arguments on 15.1 or higher, the script will offer to install this profile for you.
+Doing so is optional, the script also supports the previous method of individually setting MRU dates for each app (including macOS 15.1's new multi-keyed dict approach).

 ## How to use